saja04/pokemon-PI/README.md

       <br/>
           <br/>
               <br/>
-   **DISCLAIMER** ⚠ DO NOT CLOSE ANY OF THE TERMINALS, remember that both client and api sides are running in them!
+   ⚠**DISCLAIMER**  DO NOT CLOSE ANY OF THE TERMINALS, remember that both client and api sides are running in them!
 If you want to close the full app, just kill the terminals or you can just close the text editor/code program **
 ---

 <br />